 The Free Trade Bridge at Los Indios is an international border crossing located eight miles south of Harlingen and San Benito.
 Cameron County owns and operates the bridge; however the cities of Harlingen and San Benito each receive 25% of the net revenues.
 The U.S. Border Station and Federal Inspection Facility is owned by the General Services Administration and operated by U.S. Customs, Immigration and Naturalization Service, and U.S. Department of Agriculture Animal and Plant Health Inspection Service.
 In March of 2003 all of these entities were merged and became the Department of Homeland Security.
 The bridge facilities are located on a 127 acre tract of land and include the bridge structure, border station import and export inspection areas, impound lot, toll plaza, parking areas, duty free stores and parking.
 Two custom brokers currently serve the area and are housed near the bridge area on the U.S. side.
 A number of custom brokers are situated on the Mexico side of the Bridge.
-Increases in vehicular traffic are partially attributed to the Duty Free store operations.
+A Duty Free store operates on county owned property thus helping to increase vehicular traffic.

 Penske Logistics operates a 333,000 square foot facility, employing approximately 225 employees.
 Penske is a third party logistics company that handles the logistics and distribution for Delphi's operations in Matamoros and Reynosa.
-Penske continues to expand and now had an additional 150,000 square foot warehouse.
-Panasonic also has a 150,000 square foot facility.
+Penske continues to expand and added an additional 150,000 square foot warehouse.
+Panasonic also has a 150,000 square foot facility and has been operating at this location since 2001.

-The Free Trade Commerce Center is a 755 acre industrial park adjacent to the Free Trade Bridge and is designated as a foreign trade zone, providing the cities of Harlingen and San Benito an excellent marketing tool.
+The Free Trade Commerce Center is a 755 acre industrial park adjacent to the Free Trade Bridge and is designated as a foreign trade zone, providing the cities of Harlingen and San Benito with an excellent marketing tool.
 Presently one company has activated 10,000 square feet as a Foreign Trade Zone.